When you cook at home, beef stew can be as complex as you want it to be. But when you drive a truck, you want simplicity.

 The container shown -- which has about 177 cubes -- was purchased for us by a friend who has a Sam's Club card.

-(You can buy it on Amazon.com, but we have found it more expensive there.)
+(You can buy it on Amazon.com, with whom we have an affiliate relationship, but we have found it more expensive there.)

 For a 2:1 ratio of bouillon to water, we will need for the 6 bouillon cubes to 3 cups of water.
 If you prefer a weaker broth, either add less bouillon or more water.